DoctorTonyTonyChopper/CCL1/.vscode/diary.md

 ### Day 2

 Plan for the day:
--Enemies (+ their movement)!!!!! ✅
+- Enemies (+ their movement)!!!!! ✅
-    -different sprites for the enemy when it moves ❌ -Make shuriken throwing mechanic (when they touch enemies, they die) ❌ -different sprite for when the player shoots the shuriken ❌ -Make damage mechanic (when player touches enemies, health--) ✅ -Player blinks red when come in touch with enemies OR the canvas becomes red for a second? ❌ -When health reaches 0, level starts anew???!!!!!! ❌
+    - different sprites for the enemy when it moves ❌
+- Make shuriken throwing mechanic (when they touch enemies, they die) ❌
+    - different sprite for when the player shoots the shuriken ❌
+- Make damage mechanic (when player touches enemies, health--) ✅
+    - Player blinks red when come in touch with enemies OR the canvas becomes red for a second? ❌
+    - When health reaches 0, level starts anew???!!!!!! ❌

+Finding of a problem: wähernd man tot ist stackt sich totalruninngtime, totalrunningtime müssen wir auch iwi resettet bekommen,

 ### For the coming days

--more levels and how we reach the new levels (erst wenn alle functionalities in einem level zb waffen) -Home screen (with start button)
+- more levels and how we reach the new levels (erst wenn alle functionalities in einem level zb waffen)
+- Home screen (with start button)
--Game Over screen (with restart button)
+- Game Over screen (with restart button)
--Make assets (sprites for player, enemies, background, blocks, etc.)
+- Make assets (sprites for player, enemies, background, blocks, etc.)
--Make pretty home screen
+- Make pretty home screen
--Nice border around canvas
+- Nice border around canvas